 As the years went on, Sardis Forest swim team improved, and we finally won the league championship.
 I remember jumping up and down, crying, and hugging my teammates because we were so excited to have finally won.
 It was a team effort, and we were so proud.
 A few years later, guess who won the gold medal in the league championship for 13-14 girls’ breaststoke?
 You got it – me!
 I remember those final moments of swimming and getting closer and closer to the wall with the awesome Jill Dyer right on my tail.
 I could hear the crowd cheering each time I came out of the water to breathe and remember kicking and pulling harder than I ever had before.
 I touched that wall and could hardly believe I had done it.
 My teammates were cheering and Coach Prince pulled me out of the water with a huge hug.
 Even Jill Dyer, who I never in a thousand years thought I would beat, gave me a hug.
 What a moment!

 I ended up coaching swim team at Sardis Forest for many years.
 Once we moved to Winston-Salem and had kids, I can honestly say that summer didn’t feel exactly like summer when my children were babies and there was no connection to swim team.
-Now that they are older, they have embraced the swim team life, and I am always excited to see them to jump in the water and enjoy it as much as I did.
+Now that they are older, they have embraced the swim team life, and I am always excited to see them jump in the water and enjoy it as much as I did.

 By the way, yes, that is me on the right in the photo, sometime in the early 80’s.
 Note the medal around my sister’s neck, which I am sure was MVP.
 On the other hand, I am positive that my trophy was for “Most Improved!!!!”
 And you know what?
 I was proud of it!

 Let us know if you share similar memories from your childhood, or if your children will be participating in swim team this year.
 For a list of local pools, click here.